Dabke

-Dabke (دبكة also spelled dabka, dubki, dabkeh, plural dabkaat) is a Levantine folk dance, popular in Palestine, Jordan, Lebanon and Syria.
+Dabke (دبكة also spelled dabka, dabki, dubki, dabkeh, plural dabkaat) is a Levantine folk dance, particularly popular among Lebanese, Jordanian, Palestinian, and Syrian communities.
 Dabke combines circle dance and line dancing and is widely performed at weddings and other joyous occasions.
-The line forms from right to left and leader of the dabke heads the line, alternating between facing the audience and the other dancers.
-In English, it can be transcribed as dabka, dabki, dabkeh.
+The line forms from right to left and the leader of the dabke heads the line, alternating between facing the audience and the other dancers.

-Etymology and history
+Etymology

 The etymology of 'dabke' is uncertain but is thought to be derived from the Levantine Arabic word dabaka (دبكة) meaning "stamping of the feet" or "to make a noise".

+History

-The dabke jumps may have originated in ancient Canaanite fertility rituals related to agriculture, chasing off evil spirits and protecting young plants.
-According to Lebanese historian Youssef Ibrahim Yazbec, the dabke descends from Phoenician dances thousands of years old.
+According to Youssef Ibrahim Yazbec, a Lebanese historian, journalist, and politician, the dabke descends from Phoenician dances thousands of years old.
+According to Palestinian folklorists Abdul-Latif Barghouthi and Awwad Sa'ud al-'Awwad, the dabke jumps may have originated in ancient Canaanite fertility rituals related to agriculture, chasing off evil spirits and protecting young plants.

-Another theory is that stomping part of dabke started out as a way of solidifying roofs made of mud.
+Another theory is that the stomping part of dabke started out as a way of solidifying roofs made of mud.
 People would stomp on the rooftops of houses together to help compress the material to compact it to prevent cracks from forming.
 This eventually evolved into the dancing form of dabke that is known today.